TAMA: A Human-AI Collaborative Thematic Analysis Framework Using Multi-Agent LLMs for Clinical Interviews: Results and Discussion

-\subparagraph {Limitations and Future Work} We acknowledge several areas for improvement.
+We acknowledge several areas for improvement.
 First, applying this framework to different contexts, such as other diseases, remains an open challenge.
 Second, better simulating manual TA where two coders ensure consistency in the coding book could enhance consistency in the initial coding process.
 Third, increasing architectural complexity could enable multiple agents to discuss and negotiate during the coding and theme-generation process.
 Fourth, incorporating reinforcement learning to integrate human feedback into the evaluation process could further refine results.
-Fourth, evaluate TAMA by performing TA multiple times and comparing results, rather than solely against human-generated codes.
+Also, future work should evaluate TAMA by performing TA multiple times and comparing results, rather than solely against human-generated codes.
 High similarity with human-generated results does not guarantee high performance, as even human analysts produce varying outcomes across analyses.
+A related avenue is to run TAMA with different underlying LLMs and compare the resulting theme sets across model variants, analogous to using multiple human coders, to assess the stability and reproducibility of LLM-generated themes.
 Lastly, future work should explore different collaboration protocols among multiple agents to determine their effectiveness in multi-agent LLM systems, especially in Evaluation and Refinement Agents.